yola/doorservice/README.md

 As of now, this tradition is no more.

-We now live in an era of machines and computers and with the mere press of an oversized button, the door will open itself.
+We now live in an era of machines and computers, with the mere press of an oversized button, the door will open itself.

 The wait is over, the captives are free.
 Ne'er again will man obey the chime.